mPEAK RETREAT

 RETREAT DETAILS

-This 5-day immersive retreat is designed to train your mind the way you train your body or craft - through structured, science-backed sessions woven into a rhythm of movement, mindfulness, rest, and nature.
+This 5-day immersive retreat is designed to train your mind the way you train your body or train for your craft – through structured skill-acquisition.
+Science-backed sessions are woven into a rhythm of movement and mindfulness, work and rest, taking advantage of both the energizing and peaceful nature of the natural world.

 From the moment you arrive on Tuesday through Saturday night’s closing session around the fire, each day offers a balance of guided training, nourishing meals, physical activity, and intentional downtime.
 Morning and afternoon sessions are held outdoors, grounding your practice in nature.
 Optional sunrise coffee, beach walks, and evening meditations create space for integration and reflection.